Marthe de Florian: The Apartment

 Marthe de Florian's apartment is a 1,500 square foot apartment located on the fourth floor at 2, Square La Bruyère in the 9th arrondissement of Paris, not far from Sainte-Trinité.
-She died in the apartment in 1939.
-Her son, Henri Beaugiron, who witnessed and signed his mother's death record, was also living in the apartment at the time of her death.
+She died in 1939.
+Her son, Henri Beaugiron, who witnessed and signed his mother's death record, was living in the apartment at the time of her death.
 The apartment was eventually inherited by Solange Beaugiron, Henri's daughter, a playwright who sometimes used the pseudonym "Solange Beldo".

-During World War II de Florian's granddaughter, Solange, escaped from the Nazis and settled in the South of France, never to return, or at least never to come back to clear the apartment after her father's death in 1966.
+During World War II de Florian's granddaughter, Solange, escaped from the Nazis and settled in the South of France, never to come back to clear the apartment after her father's death in 1966.
 The rent and expenses were paid regularly until her death in June 2010 at the age of 91.
 As a result, everything the apartment contained, including many paintings, furniture and all the usual elements of early 20th-century life remained intact for several decades.

 According to death records, Henri Beaugiron died in the apartment at 2, Square La Bruyère in 1966.
 According to Marc Ottavi, the art expert who was present when the apartment was opened in 2010, there were papers in the apartment dated as late as 1955.

 The contents of the apartment, including the Boldini painting, were auctioned on September 28, 2010.